d4rk/ac_shifting_leds/README.md

 #:~/Downloads$ node ac_shifting_leds.js
 ```

-3. Then launch Assetto Corsa and start playing.
+3. Then launch your game of choice and start playing.

-If you switch back to the terminal, you should see success messages:
+If you switch back to the terminal, you should see some success messages:
 ```
+Connecting to Dirt / Codemasters
-Connecting to Assetto Corsa at localhost:9996 (UDP) Connected
+Connecting to Assetto Corsa
+Assetto Corsa: subscribing to updates
 {
   carName: 'bmw_1m',
   driverName: 'Player',